apache/doris-website/versioned_docs/version-2.0/ecosystem/udf/java-user-defined-function.md

 ## Instructions
 1. Complex data types (HLL, bitmap) are not supported.
-2. Currently, users are allowed to specify the maximum heap size of the JVM.
-The configuration item is the -Xmx part of JAVA_OPTS in be.conf.
-The default is 1024m.
-If you need to aggregate data, it is recommended to increase it to increase performance and reduce the risk of memory overflow.
+2. Currently, users are allowed to specify the maximum heap size of the JVM themselves.
+The configuration item is jvm_ max_ heap_ size.
+The configuration item is in the global configuration file 'be.conf' under the installation directory of the BE.
+The default value is 512M.
+If data aggregation is required, it is recommended to increase the value to improve performance and reduce the risk of memory overflow.
 3. The udf of char type needs to use the String type when creating a function.
 4. Due to the problem that the jvm loads classes with the same name, do not use multiple classes with the same name as udf implementations at the same time.
 If you want to update the udf of a class with the same name, you need to restart be to reload the classpath.